Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KdOAXeK58bg.md

 ### Transcript

-> science was the main reason i bought satisfactory actually oh that's cool i synchronize the reason i even work at coffee stain for real for real
+> science was the main reason I bought satisfactory actually oh that's cool I synchronize the reason I even work at coffee stain for real for real